 The dirt is being washed in a washing plant.

-At the end, the remnants from the washing plant are manually checked for diamonds with a pan.
+In the end, the remnants from the washing plant are manually checked for diamonds with a pan.
 A shining diamond is easily identified with the burning sun on these pans.

 Will Sierra Leone ever develop?
 The answer is not easy.
-Not only does the government has to change a lot, the Western capitalism can only grow if resources are bought as cheap as possible, just like the clothes industries in Asia.
+Not only does the government has to change a lot, Western capitalism can only grow if resources are bought as cheap as possible, just like the clothes industries in Asia.
 Are fairtrade diamonds a possible solution?